Implementing a Four-day Workweek

 Another tip to maximise productivity is to work from home.
 Reducing those hours spent commuting can allow you to start earlier and get more out of your time (and decreases your carbon footprint too!)

 While you might miss those water-cooler chats, working from home allows you to control noise levels and spontaneous distractions.
 Scheduling in a quick remote chat with a co-worker in a planned time slot can give you that motivation and valued peer support without derailing your schedule.

 Now you may be thinking, why change my routine?
 Well, the five-day, 40-hour workweek, came into effect many years ago to suit families from a different generation.
 Today, these hours may no longer suit every family and lifestyle.
 Many people are finding four days to be more suitable to their schedules and wellbeing.

 A variety of countries, including the UK, are trialling the four-day workweek.
 Studies have also shown increased productivity and decreased stress in employees who work from home.
 So, you may be interested to see if it would work for you.
 For those with children, an extra day off will allow you to save on childcare costs and to spend that extra day with your family.
 Extra time can also be devoted to other projects, hobbies or volunteering.
 Maybe you could squeeze in a weekend away or visit other family members.

 Whatever you decide to do, reducing from five days to four gives you the opportunity to take more time off and better your wellbeing, without altering your income.

 Before you go

 We hope you were able to find some valuable information in this article, and perhaps you’ll be able to introduce some of these ideas into your working pattern in the future.
 To make the most of your Revolancer account, check out ‘How to Optimise Your Profile’.
-For an enhanced experience on our zero-commission platform, try Revolancer Plus free for 30-days.
+For an enhanced experience on our zero-commission platform, try Revolancer Plus.